CharaChorder/docs/docs/CharaChorder One.rst

 .. warning::
    IMPORTANT: Before performing the below steps, please make sure that you have a :doc:`backup of your layout<Backups>`      as well as a :doc:`backup of your chord library<Backups>`.
 The update might reset those, so it's important that you    keep backup files handy.
 For instructions on how to restore backed up files, visit the :doc:`Backups<Backups>`    section.
 The update might also reset some of your :ref:`GTM<Generative Text Menu (GTM)>` settings.
 Be sure to write    down settings before you update.

 #.
-On a chromium based browser, such as Chrome, go to the CharaChorder `Device Manager <https://www.iq-eq.io/#/manager>`__
+On a chromium based browser, such as Chrome, go to the CharaChorder `Device Manager <https://manager.charachorder.com/config/layout/>`__
 #.
 Click “Connect”
 #.
-When the popup box comes up that reads “www.iq-eq.io wants to connect to a serial port”, choose your CharaChorder device, then click the blue “connect” button
+When the popup box comes up that reads “manager.charachorder.com wants to connect to a serial port”, choose your CharaChorder device, then click the blue “connect” button
-#. _`Click` “Bootloader”.
+#. _`Click` “Boot Menu” (the power icon) followed by “Bootloader”.
 Your CharaChorder will now appear as an external storage device on your computer’s file explorer or Finder app.
 It might be named one of the following: “Arduino”, “Seeduino”, or “CharaChorder One”.
 #.
 Download your update file from this site: `<https://www.charachorder.com/pages/update-your-firmware>`__

 .. warning::